openweathermap/deker-actions/README.md

 # Reusable GitHub CI Workflows for Deker

-This repo contains reusable workflows for Dejer projects.
+This repo contains reusable workflows for Deker projects.